Meet a Mathematics Major

 What’s your favorite thing about this major?

 One of the things I love about mathematics is that there is no single formula for all cases.
-This leads to problem solving and intuitive thinking.
-Instead of memorizing, I’ve always loved knowing how to instead do a derivation from my given knowledge and make formulas as I go.
-Problem solving is a necessity and this major ensures just that.
+This leads to problem solving and out-of-the-box thinking.
+Instead of memorizing, I’ve always loved knowing how to do derivations of formulas from my given knowledge and make formulas as I go.
+Problem solving is a necessity (regardless of your field) and this major ensures just that.

 What’s the most difficult thing about this major?